Mervyn Luckwell

 Mervyn Richard Luckwell (born 29 November 1984) is a British javelin thrower.
-He was the sole javelin thrower on the team for Great Britain at the 2012 Summer Olympics.
+He was the sole male javelin thrower on the team for Great Britain at the 2012 Summer Olympics.

+Biography

 He was born in Milton Keynes.
 Luckwell represented Great Britain at the European Team Championships in 2009 and 2010, and also the 2009 World Championships in Athletics.

+Luckwell became the British javelin throw champion after winning the 2009 British Athletics Championships.